 Jose Llana is honored to be a part of Broadway Impact’s Advisory Board.
 Broadway credits include Wonderland (El Gato), The 25th Annual Putnam County Spelling Bee (Chip, Drama Desk Award), Flower Drum Song (Ta), RENT (Angel), Streetcorner Symphony (Jessie-Lee) and The King and I (Lun Tha).
 Off-Broadway: Falling For Eve (Adam), On the Town (Gabey) and Saturn Returns.
 Regional: Martin Guerre (Guillaume), Ballad of Little Jo (Jeff.
 Nom.), Candide (Barrymore Nom.).
 TV/film: Sex and the City and Hitch.
 Jose is a constant advocate for Broadway Cares/ Equity Fights AIDS.

-Audra McDonald is a four-time Tony Award winner for her performances in A Raisin in the Sun, Ragtime, Master Class and Carousel.
+Audra McDonald is a six-time Tony Award winner for her performances in A Raisin in the Sun, Ragtime, Master Class and Carousel.
 She also starred in Marie Christine (Tony nom.) and Lincoln Center’s acclaimed Henry IV.
 TV includes Wit (Emmy nom.) directed by Mike Nichols (HBO), Having Our Say (CBS), Annie (ABC/Disney), Law & Order: SVU (NBC), The Bedford Diaries (WB) and the honorable but short-lived Mr. Sterling (NBC) co-starring Josh Brolin.
 PBS appearances include A Richard Rodgers Celebration, A Capitol Fourth, Broadway Leading Ladies, Leonard Bernstein’s New York and her solo concert, Divas at the Donmar.
 At Carnegie Hall, she made her debut in 1998, singing with the SF Symphony under Michael Tilson Thomas; played Julie Jordan opposite Hugh Jackman in a concert version of Carousel; and made her solo debut in 2002.
 Training: Juilliard, BM in voice.
 Favorite career move: Mommy to Zoe Madeline Donovan.

 David Stone is a producer currently represented around the world by Wicked.
 He has also produced Next to Normal, The 25th Annual Putnam County Spelling Bee, Three Days of Rain, Man of La Mancha, The Vagina Monologues, Fully Committed, Lifegame, The Diary of Anne Frank, Full Gallop, The Santaland Diaries and Family Secrets.
 David serves on the boards of The Broadway League and Broadway Cares/Equity Fights AIDS.
 He also serves on the advisory boards of V-Day and Second Stage Theatre.
 David has lectured on theatre at the Juilliard School, NYU, Yale, Columbia and his alma mater, the University of Pennsylvania.